Prosper438/B-J-Biscuits-Excel-Dashboard-Analysis/README.md

 - Performance Monitoring: Regularly track key metrics to monitor business health and identify areas for strategic focus.
 ### Datasource
-The project consists of two dataset namely, Transaction dataset and products dataset. <br>
+The project consists of two dataset namely, Transaction dataset and products dataset.
+The transaction sheet contains 12000 rows and 10 columns whereas the product sheet contains 4 columns and 10 rows. <br>
 This gives you access to the raw data used for the project .
 [B&J Buscuit Practice Dataset.xlsx](https://github.com/user-attachments/files/18069115/B.J.Buscuit.Practice.Dataset.xlsx)
 Microsoft Excel was the only software package used for this project.
 ## Data Cleaning